-Subsequently on November 9, 2009, the MoF has informed that the Company's request was not in accordance with the existing policy.
-The Company again on March 4, 2010 has applied to MoF reiterating its previous request and the Ministry of

-Finance has again informed the Company that such request is not in accordance with the existing policy.
-The Company, based on a legal opinion, believes that there are no financial implications that would arise in connection with said press release by MoF.
+On November 9, 2009, the MoF has informed that the Company's request was not in accordance with the existing policy.
+The Company again on March 4, 2010 has applied to MoF reiterating its previous request which was not favourably considered.
+The Company, based on a legal opinion obtained from its legal counsel, believes that there are no financial implications that would arise in connection with said press release by MoF.